Jilted (film): Production

-The script was inspired by the breakup of Bennett's first marriage.
 Half the budget was raised by a pre-sale to J.C.
+Williamson who also sought finance for another feature by Bennett, Wrong Number.
+Bennett raised $250,000 door knocking in Queensland and then got $480,000 at the last minute.

-Williamson and the movie was shot on Fraser Island in February 1987, near Orchid Beach Resort.
+The movie was shot on Fraser Island in February 1987, near Orchid Beach Resort.

 Release

 The film was not released theatrically, despite Tina Burstill winning an AFI Award for Best Supporting Actress.
 It was released on video in 1989.